suchov/suchov.github.io/cv.md

 Head of Engineering

 - Led the company development process: [decorist.com](https://decorist.com/), [lowes.decorist.com](http://lowes.decorist.com/), [designwithlowes.com](https://www.designwithlowes.com/)
+- Based in San Francisco for one year, working on-site with the founders and executive team, then led the distributed organization from Kyiv.
 - Hired the development team from the first person, growing the team from 1 to 45 people.
 - Built and led the engineering team through recruitment, development, and coaching.
 - Drove the innovation, development, and implementation of software infrastructure.